adam01051/mini---games/README.md

-This project was done as a school project
+This  was done as a school project

 has only 2 player mode
 just html, css and js